 A sterling online reputation is an enormous asset for any business.
 However, the unfortunate truth is that all it takes to tarnish that reputation is one controversial photograph or social media update.
 So what can you do when your reputation has been damaged?
 Below are six proven strategies that can help foster an effective reputation recovery.

-Have a Plan (and a back up plan):
+Have a Plan to Repair Your Reputation (and a backup plan):

 The simple truth is that the best solution is a proactive one.

 Your business should have an account on every major social media platform so that you have the ability to respond to and deal with any issues that may arise.
-Consider creating Google Alerts for company and any highly visible employees, so that if something does happen–say, an unfortunate tweet or a compromising Facebook photo–you will know about it before it gets out of control.
+Consider creating Google Alerts for the company and any highly visible employees, so that if something does happen--say, an unfortunate tweet or a compromising Facebook photo--you will know about it before it gets out of control.

 Don't Add Fuel to the Fire: